zognin/tp/docs/team/imranr2.md

     popular recipe when adding an order.
     This feature enables users to add the details of a frequent client or popular recipe first and reuse those details when adding an order.
     This hastens the process of adding an order.
-  * **Highlights**: This feature significantly reduced the amount of characters a user has to type in order to add a command.
+  * **Highlights**: This feature significantly reduces the amount of characters a user has to type to add an order.

 * **New feature**: Added a pie chart to display a user's top 10 most frequent clients (Pull request [#120](https://github.com/AY2122S1-CS2103T-W16-2/tp/pull/120))
   * **What it does**: BTBB automatically counts the amount of orders for each client and displays the top 10 clients